 - Worn out teeth

 Veneers are made using two types of materials: porcelain and composite resin.
 You may consider either type of veneer based on the advantages and disadvantages.
+To learn more about porcelain veneers, check out porcelain veneers bendigo.

 Benefits of porcelain veneers